csonuryilmaz/heybot/heybot/README.md

 Once done, you’ll see your incoming webhook integration’s configuration page.

 Scroll down and there’ll be a Webhook URL in the format https://hooks.slack.com/services/TXXXXXXXX/BXXXXXXXX/token.
 Save that URL somewhere, we’ll need it later.
 You can further change the icon and name of the integration in this page itself.

-**things to do on my day off**

-- [ ] Send new version is deployed e-mail to some recipients like newsletter when a version is deployed. (after deploy operation)
-- [ ] Release script to execute when heybot new version is ready.